Giorgio Vasari: The Lives of the Most Excellent Painters, Sculptors, and Architects

 According to the historian Richard Goldthwaite, Vasari was one of the earliest authors to use the term "competition" (or "concorrenza" in Italian) in its economic sense.
 He used it repeatedly, and stressed the concept in his introduction to the life of Pietro Perugino, in explaining the reasons for Florentine artistic preeminence.
 In Vasari's view, Florentine artists excelled because they were hungry, and they were hungry because their fierce competition amongst themselves for commissions kept them so.
 Competition, he said, is "one of the nourishments that maintain them".

-Social standing

-Vasari enjoyed high repute during his lifetime and amassed a considerable fortune.
-He married Niccolosa Bacci, a member of one of the richest and most prominent families of Arezzo.
-He was made Knight of the Golden Spur by the Pope.
-He was elected to the municipal council of his native town and finally, rose to the supreme office of gonfaloniere.

-He built a fine house in Arezzo in 1547 and decorated its walls and vaults with paintings.
-It is now a museum in his honour named the Casa Vasari, whilst his residence in Florence is also preserved.

-In 1563, he helped found the Florentine Accademia e Compagnia delle Arti del Disegno, with the Grand Duke and Michelangelo as capi of the institution.
-Thirty-six artists were chosen as members.